Joonpark13/serif.nu-old/README.md

 #### Simple.
 Fast.
 Visual.
 Course Planning for Northwestern University.

 ## Current Status
-The new Serif.nu is currently in *private beta*.
-There will not be a public beta.
-Estimated release date is Winter 2017, week 5.
+The new Serif.nu was released on Feb.
+6th 2017 and currently resides at https://serif.nu.

 This repository is a complete rebuild of the [previous application, Serif](https://github.com/Joonpark13/nuvsc).

 ## About